List of Underdog characters: The Cloud Men

 The Cloud Men are a race of ghost-like creatures.
 They live on the Planet Cumulus and are led by King Cumulus Regulus (voiced by Allen Swift).
-When humans "interfere with them," the Cloud Men lightning jolt them by shooting out electric bolts from their fingers that turn them into living statues.
-They stole all the silver on Earth, including Underdog's ring, because everything they had was made of gold and "every Cloud Man must have a silver lining".
-When Underdog and Sweet Polly headed for a conveyor belt, Underdog found his ring and took his Underdog Super Energy Pill, then defeated the Cloud Men.
-In the end, the Cloud Men traded gold for silver with the Earth.
+When humans "interfere with them", the Cloud Men lightning jolt them by shooting out electric bolts from their fingers that turn them into living statues.
+They steal all the silver on Earth, including Underdog's ring, because everything they had was made of gold and "every Cloud Man must have a silver lining".
+When Underdog and Polly head for a conveyor belt, Underdog finds his ring and took his Super Energy Pill, then defeats the Cloud Men.
+In the end, the Cloud Men trade gold for silver with the Earth.